o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 ### Monitoring pipeline performance and usage

-The `Utilization` graph helps to monitor components utilization to quickly identify a component using to much ressources.
+The `Utilization` graph helps to monitor components utilization to quickly identify a component using too much ressources.

 ![pipeline usage](./vector_monitoring_usage.png)